japila-books/spark-sql-internals/docs/spark-sql-SparkPlanner.md

 .
 Creates a <<spark-sql-SparkPlan-ProjectExec.adoc#creating-instance, ProjectExec>> unary physical operator with the optional `FilterExec` operator (with the scan physical operator) or simply the scan physical operator alone

-NOTE: `pruneFilterProject` is used when link:hive/HiveTableScans.adoc[HiveTableScans] and link:spark-sql-SparkStrategy-InMemoryScans.adoc[InMemoryScans] execution planning strategies are executed.
+`pruneFilterProject` is used when [HiveTableScans](hive/HiveTableScans.md) and [InMemoryScans](execution-planning-strategies/InMemoryScans.md) execution planning strategies are executed.